vectorgrp/sil-kit/docs/index.rst

 Applications access vehicle networks using matching controller models.
 The controller interfaces are the same for simple and detailed simulation.
-As a result, an application that works in the simple use case does also work when switching to a high detail simulation using the network simulator.
+As a result, an application that works in the simple use case also works when switching to a detailed simulation using the network simulator.
 The CAN, LIN, and Ethernet demos provided with the SIL Kit have all been tested both with and without a network simulator.
 The FlexRay feature is only available in the detailed simulation based on a network simulator.

 The section :ref:`sec:api-services` describes how to configure and use Vehicle Network Controllers in detail.
-In addition, the use of other services (Data Message, Rpc, ...) is presented as well.
+In addition, the use of other services (Data Message, RPC, ...) is presented as well.

 Prerequisites for Usage